15 Best Asian Restaurants in Mumbai

 Yugo Sushi is probably the only place on this list which is featured on Zomato but doesn’t have any ratings, reviews and must-try.
 In fact, it doesn’t even have a menu uploaded with very limited photos.
 To be honest, I don’t understand why, because the place is always flooded with customers even on the weekdays.

 - Sushi to try: California Sushi, Sashimi and Salmon Sushi.
 A single serving of sushi consists of 8 pieces.

 Grills & Wok

-Just like China Bistro, Grills and Wok, too have three branches in the city.
-One of them is in South Mumbai and the rest are in Western Suburb; Byculla, Andheri (Oshiwara) and Goregaon.
+Just like China Bistro, Grills and Wok also have three branches in the city.
+One of them is in South Mumbai and the other two are in the western suburbs – Byculla, Andheri (Oshiwara) and Goregaon.
 So, if anyone from the central suburbs wishes to have a meal at Grills & Wok then Byculla is the best option or else, there is a compulsion for a few hours of an outing.

 The décor is casual with a flair of joyful mood.
 The restaurant is highly crowded on weekends, so, weekdays are the best to try out this restaurant, at all the locations.
 The added benefit of this restaurant is that it has a completely different menu for takeaway, giving the foodie a huge benefit to try some awesome delicacies.

 - Dishes to try: Lamb, Manchow Soup and Fish.